Juan María Leonardi Villasmil

-Juan María Leonardi Villasmil (February 11, 1947, Boconó - June 7, 2014) was a Roman Catholic bishop.
+Juan María Leonardi Villasmil (11 February 1947, Boconó - 7 June 2014) was a Roman Catholic bishop.

 Ordained to the priesthood in 1979, Villasmil was named titular bishop of Lesvi and auxiliary bishop of the Roman Catholic Archdiocese of Mérida, Venezuela, in 1994.
 In 1997, he was appointed bishop of the Roman Catholic Diocese of Punto Fijo in 1997.
 He died while still in office.